tud-hri/joan/docs/modules-carlainterface.md

 Rather than chew everything out here, we recommend you take a look at the inner workings of this in the `ego_vehicle.py` file!

 ### Agent Tab ui file
+Luckily this one is easier, assuming that you only want to have the buttons `settings` and `remove_agent` you can just use the standard: